UNEcosc250/2018assignment2/README.md

 Functionality:

-* The boids simulation works: 7
+* The boids simulation works: 6
 * Adding a boid by clicking the canvas works: 1
 * Wind works: 1
 * Startle works: 1
 * Regenesis works: 1
 * Action replay works: 1
-* Mean direction, separation, and velocity works: 3 (1 each)
+* Mean direction, separation, and velocity works: 1 (together)

+Tests you've written:

+* At least 2 tests for Boid: 1
+* At least 2 tests for extension methods on Seq[Boid]: 1
+* At least 2 tests for SimulationFrame and/or FrameMemory: 1

 Quality: